The Wellness Community

+The Wellness Community (TWC) was an international, non-profit organization that provided support and education to people with cancer and their caregivers.
+In 2009, the organization merged with Gilda's Club, forming the Cancer Support Community.

+History

-The Wellness Community (TWC) is an international, non-profit organization that provides support and education to people with cancer and those who care for them.
-It was founded in Santa Monica in 1982 by Harold Benjamin, his wife Harriet Benjamin and Shannon McGowan.
-In addition to providing support groups, education and other programs, TWC conducts research to quantify and document the benefits of psychosocial support for people with cancer.
-Research is done in collaboration with Catholic University, M.D.
+The Wellness Community was founded in Santa Monica in 1982 by Harold Benjamin, his wife Harriet Benjamin and Shannon McGowan.
+The organization provided professionally led support groups, educational workships, and other programs.
+In addition to providing support groups, education and other programs, TWC conducted research to quantify and document the benefits of psychosocial support for people with cancer.
+Research was conducted in collaboration with Catholic University, M.D.
 Anderson Cancer Center, Rutgers University, Stanford University, University of California, Los Angeles, and University of California, San Francisco.

+Cancer Support Community merger

 In 2009, it merged with Gilda's Club to form the Cancer Support Community.
+The merger was reportedly intended to increase the operational efficiency of both organizations, each with 25 affiliates, and to reduce operational costs.